upsight/doctor/docs/types.rst

 * :attr:`~doctor.types.SuperType.description` - A human readable description
   of what the type represents.
 This will be used when generating documentation.
+* :attr:`~doctor.types.SuperType.example` - An example value to send to the endpoint when generating API documentation.
+This is optional and a default example value will be generated for you.
 * :attr:`~doctor.types.String.format` - An identifier indicating a complex
   datatype with a string representation.
 For example `date`, to represent an ISO 8601 formatted date string.
 The following formats are supported:

-    * `date` - Will format the string as a `datetime.datetime` instance.
+    * `date` - Will parse the string as a `datetime.datetime` instance.
 Expects the format `'%Y-%m-%d'`
-    * `date-time` - Will format the string as a `datetime.datetime` instance.
+    * `date-time` - Will parse the string as a `datetime.datetime` instance.
       Expects a valid ISO8601 string.  e.g. `'2018-02-21T16:09:02Z'`
-    * `email` - Does basic validation that the string is an emai by checking for an `'@'` character in the string.
+    * `email` - Does basic validation that the string is an email by checking for an `'@'` character in the string.
-    * `time` - Will format the string as a `datetime.datetime` instance.
+    * `time` - Will parse the string as a `datetime.datetime` instance.
 Expects the format `'%H:%M:%S'`
     * `uri` - Will validate the string is a valid URI.